-- The B-RAX 3400 Vacuum Gauge Controller - One InstruTech BA601 nude UHV EB-degas Bayard-Alpert hot cathode ionization gauge or other brands of nude UHV EB-degas B-A gauges - One or two InstruTech Worker Bee CVG101 convection enhanced pirani transducers1 - Cables to interconnect the B-RAX 3400 and point-of-use devices
+- The B-RAX 3400 Vacuum Gauge Controller - One InstruTech BA601 nude UHV EB-degas Bayard-Alpert hot cathode ionization gauge (IG) or other brands of nude UHV EB-degas B-A gauges or InstruTech BA600 Bayard-Alpert hot cathode Mini IG. - One or two InstruTech Worker Bee CVG101 convection enhanced pirani transducers - Cables to interconnect the B-RAX 3400 and point-of-use devices

 Typical components of the complete vacuum measurement system are shown in the figure below.
-The B-RAX 3400 provides power and operating control for the BA601 ion gauge transducer (IG).
+The B-RAX 3400 provides power and operating control for the BA601 or BA600 ion gauge transducer (IG).
 Additionally, it provides power and operating control for up to two convection gauges (CG).